 Nepal Visa Information

 For citizens of most countries (including the USA, UK, Canada, Australia, and all EU nations), you can obtain your tourist visa upon arrival at Tribhuvan International Airport (TIA) in Kathmandu.
-This means no lengthy online applications or visits to an embassy before your trip—you simply land, head to the visa counter, pay the fee, and you’re set to begin your adventure.
+This means no lengthy online applications or visits to an embassy before your trip.
+You land, head to the visa counter, pay the fee, and you’re set to begin your adventure.

 The cost is determined solely by the duration of your stay: